Skip to navigation Skip to content Skip to subnav

 (e) Special index.

 (1) The court shall keep a special index of cases that have been sealed together with the sealing order.
-The index shall list only the name of the person convicted of the offense, his or her date of birth, the docket number, and the criminal offense that was the subject of the sealing.
+The index shall list only the name of the person convicted of the offense, the person’s date of birth, the docket number, and the criminal offense that was the subject of the sealing.

 (2) The special index and related documents specified in subdivision (1) of this subsection shall be confidential and shall be physically and electronically segregated in a manner that ensures confidentiality and that limits access to authorized persons.